mymarilyn/clickhouse-driver/docs/features.rst

-For maximum JSON text throughput let the server serialize JSON to text with the ``output_format_native_write_json_as_string`` setting: the text is passed through to Arrow without parsing:
+For maximum JSON text throughput let the server serialize JSON to text with the ``output_format_native_write_json_as_string`` setting: the text is passed through to Arrow without parsing.
+Without the setting JSON is serialized to text on the client and a warning is emitted:

     .. code-block:: python